LICHPUNK/lichtweaks/README.md

 ![image](https://user-images.githubusercontent.com/111394123/221078809-d1f0fe8e-5889-49ce-93b2-443e99b47215.png)

 ###### Note:
-*Moon Shard Ore will likely not be designed to generate in all 3 dimensions, the rate & means of obtaining the ore is also likely to be changed; but, the fact that world generation in each dimension is functioning allows for ease of use later, if & when integrating different ores/blocks*.
+*Moon Shard Ore will likely not be designed to generate in all 3 dimensions.
+Addotionally, the rate & means of obtaining the ore is likely to be changed; but, the fact that world generation in each dimension is functioning allows for ease of use down the line, if & when integrating different ores/blocks*.